pkgdemon/ghostbsd-core/README.md

 * 128GB memory
 * 48 cores
 * 100GB of disk space
+* GhostBSD src in /usr/src
+* GhostBSD ports in /usr/ports

 Lesser configurations should work but have not been tested.